The best things in life are free, right?

-This can be a religious service for your own faith, or even other faiths.
+This can be a religious service for your own faith or others.
 I once had the chance to attend services at a Hindu temple and it was an amazing experience.
 I got to connect with many new people and learned a little bit more about their beliefs.
-It's a wonderful way to see how big the world is, and to better understand your fellow man.
+It's a wonderful way to see how big the world is and to better understand your fellow man.

 Arcades can be expensive.
 In some areas, though, there are penny or nickel arcades.
 For a whopping $5 you can have hours of fun playing games and winning cheap prizes, with plenty of laughs thrown in.

 It costs zero money to dance in your PJ's at home.
 But that's not super fun, so try dancing at local clubs or bars.
 For example, my town has a popular swing club and salsa club with zero covers at the door.
 Even if you don't know how to dance, this is a great opportunity to learn.

 Board games aren't just the backup piece of entertainment you leave in a closet, collecting dust.
 Board games are actually really fun, especially with a crowd.
 You don't have to pay out the wazoo for a brand new board game, either.
 Head over to your local thrift store to find plenty of decent quality games and puzzles.